doctrine-extensions/DoctrineExtensions/doc/aggregate_versioning.md

 ```

 The Traits are very simplistic - if you use different field names it is recommended to simply create your
 own Traits specific to your project.
-The ones provided by this bundle can be used as example.
+The ones provided by this package can be used as example.